-The charts below reflect how the CAP over the three-year period ended December 31, 2022, generally aligns well over the overall period to trends in the Company's TSR, net income and basic EPS results.
-The first chart demonstrates that the Company's TSR was very closely aligned with the Company's CAP to the CEO and the remaining NEOs over each of 2020, 2021 and 2022.
+The charts below reflect how the CAP over the four-year period ended December 31, 2023, generally aligns well over the overall period to trends in the Company's TSR, net income and basic EPS results.
+The first chart demonstrates that the Company's TSR was favorably aligned with the Company's CAP to the CEO and the remaining NEOs over each of 2020, 2021, 2022 and 2023.
 The Company experienced strong growth in its stock price over the cumulative period.
-The remaining two charts indicate that while CEO and NEO CAP were correctly aligned with net income and basic EPS results in 2020 and 2022, the CAP data was lower than expected given the strong Company performance in 2021.
-Peer Group TSR was more volatile over the three-year period and did not show the steady increase that is reflected in the results of the Company TSR.
-As such, the CEO and NEO CAP increases did not correspond to the Peer Group TSR.
-Company TSR proved to be a much more valid comparator for the CAP figures throughout the three-year period.
+Peer Group TSR was more volatile over the four-year period and did not show the steady increase that is reflected in the results of the Company TSR.
+As such, Peer Group TSR would suggest that the CEO and NEO CAP should have increased rather than decreased during 2023.
+Company TSR proved to be a much more valid comparator for the CAP figures throughout the four-year period.
+Given the extraordinary results in Company TSR in 2023, the CAP figures are low by comparison.
+The remaining two charts indicate that while CEO and NEO CAP were correctly aligned with net income and basic EPS results in 2020, 2021, 2022 and 2023, the CAP data was lower than expected given the strong Company performance in 2023.